BobBuildTool/bob/doc/manual/configuration.rst

       Do not import large source trees when working with Jenkins builds.
 The content is included in the job configuration that will get too large otherwise.

+   By default, the directory given in ``url`` is interpreted relative to the project root.
+Alternatively, ``url`` can be made relative to the recipe itself if ``recipeRelative`` is set to ``True``.
+This is recommended especially for recipes that are included as layers into other projects.

 svn
    The `Svn`_ SCM, like git, requires the ``url`` attribute too.
 If you specify a